A System F accounting for scalars: Subject reduction

 \subsubsection{Lemmas about the scalars}

 This section contains the lemmas which make statements about the relative behaviour of the scalars within terms and within types.
-For example, scalars appearing in the terms must found themselves reflected within the types also.
-This is formalised in following lemma:
+For example, scalars appearing in the terms are reflected within the types also.
+This is formalized in the following lemma, which is proved by induction on the typing derivation.